Meet Our Students

 About Colleen Tang Poy

-Thanks to a friend, I found the Biomedical Communications program at U of T and I immediately knew that this was what I wanted to do—combine science, art, and teaching to benefit the community at large.
-I am unbelievably humbled and grateful to be part of the BMC community among such talented and warm individuals, and am thrilled to learn from them.
+Luckily—thanks to a good friend—I found the Biomedical Communications program at U of T; I am unbelievably humbled and grateful to be part of the BMC community among such talented and warm individuals, and am thrilled to learn from them.

 About Rachael Whitehead